 What Is Calisthenics?

 For example, calisthenics workout routines often use squat, push-up, lunge, pull-up, and plank variations.
 All of these exercises challenge multiple muscle groups at once, recruiting smaller stabilizing muscles, and honing neuromuscular communication (the mind-body connection) to control the body and its natural movement patterns.

-The simplicity of calisthenics makes it critical to hitting your fitness goals virtually anywhere and any time.
-It also helps neutralize many of the roadblocks to a more active lifestyle, the most common of which include time constraints, heavy equipment, and costly gym memberships, according the Centers for Disease Control and Prevention.
+In a 60-day program like JBYB, you can remove many of the road blocks to a more active lifestyle, the most common of which include time constraints, heavy equipment, and costly gym memberships, according to the Centers for Disease Control and Prevention.
 You also get a structured approach that builds in rest days, taking the guesswork out of creating a calisthenics workout program.

 With its focus on large, compound movements, calisthenics training is an efficient way to build strength and muscle as well as burn calories.
 But just as with traditional strength training routines that incorporate free weights, maximizing a calisthenics workout routine requires using a challenging load.
 That load in this case, of course, is your own body weight.
 And that can be a pro or a con, Braun says.

-For people who have poor relative strength (how strong you are in relation to your bodyweight), calisthenics can sufficiently challenge the body to build muscle and lose fat.
+For people who have poor relative strength (how strong you are in relation to your body weight), calisthenics can sufficiently challenge the body to build muscle and lose fat.
 With time, of course, you’ll have to increase the challenge to continue progressing.
 That could involve either increasing reps, changing the tempo, adding a plyometric component, or trying more challenging variations.

 “As you advance from the basic movement patterns to the more advanced exercises, you gain better body control and strength, which is the foundation of bodyweight training,” Braun says.
 To build a calisthenics body, the key is pushing yourself.
 By tailoring your calisthenics exercises to your current strength levels and performing them to fatigue, you can easily build muscle and strength using only the weight of your body.